oscar-besga-panel/LockFactoryServer/README.md

 * Semaphore: with permits it can acquire or release, in any quantity, from/to requesters
 * Countdownlatch: with an initial count and requesters that wait until the count is zero
 * Holders: requesters wait until some data is stored into memory or is cancelled
-* Rate limiter: limits the rate of requests/usages/etc. by time or by tokens from bucket _(coming soon, in *rateLimiter* branch !)_
+* Rate limiter: limits the rate of requests/usages/etc. by time /tokens from bucket (see [bucket4j](https://bucket4j.com/))

 So various processes/applications/threads can access the same primitive by using any connection method